Mimosa pudica is kind of like an entire natural pharmacy in a single plant.

 Ulcers are typically located in your stomach or the upper part of your small intestine.
 Less commonly, they may occur in the lower part of the esophagus, near your stomach.

 A major risk factor for peptic ulcers is infection with Helicobacter pylori bacteria.
 It can damage your digestive tract’s mucous coating.
 This weakens your gut’s defenses against acidic stomach secretions.
 (34)

-Research suggests Mimosa pudica leaf extract helps reduce stomach acidity and increase the secretion of protective factors in the gut.
+Research suggests Mimosa pudica leaf extract helps reduce stomach acidity and increases the secretion of protective factors in the gut.
 This may help prevent ulcers.